FlixNFood

 Serve when

-Bring it in as the guests — flushed, forgiving, singing a little — begin reaching for one another's hands; the sweetness has finished its work.
+Bring it in as the guests — flushed, forgiving, singing a little — begin reaching for one another's hands; by now the meal has thawed them completely.

 In the movie